WebOrigami/docs/src/content/language/syntax.md

 ## Spread operator

-You can use `...` three periods or the single `…` ellipsis character to merge objects and trees.
+You can use `...` three periods or the single `…` ellipsis character to merge arrays, objects, and trees.

 ```console
 $ ori tree1.yaml